ltalirz/QuestionTeX/README.txt

 I. OVERVIEW

-The questiontex package allows to write multiple choice tests in LaTeX.
-The LaTeX sources can then be processed in order to produce a printer's copy, standard solution and interactive classroom assessment tests.
+The questiontex package contains a collection of LaTeX macros for writing multiple choice tests.
+The LaTeX sources can be processed by 'latex' in order to produce a printer's copy and standard solution.
-Furthermore, the questions may be imported into the Moodle Learning Management System.
+Interactive versions are obtained through import into the Moodle Learning Management System via a dedicated plugin or through in-house software for classroom assessment tests developed at ETH Zurich.

 ========================================================================